muneer78/muneer78.github.io/_posts/2024-07-11-wild-karens.md

 ---
 tags: thoughts
-title: Karens in the Wild
+title: Karens in the wild
 date: 2024-07-11
 ---